Associate professor/maître de conférences

-More generally, part of my work concern aspects related to: (a) polynomial-time algorithms without implementation [S3, J3] or polynomial-time routines implemented in optimization methods (e.g., to reduce the search space [J2], solve sub-problems by dynamic programming [S1-2, S4]), and (b) submodular functions (more recently [S3]).
-See also my research statement.
+More generally, part of my work concerns methods related to: (a) polynomial-time algorithms, either theoretical [S3, J4] or implemented in various optimization methods (e.g., to reduce the search space [J3], solve sub-problems by dynamic programming [S1-2, J2]), (b) submodular functions (more recently [S3]), (c) constraint programming [C2].
+See also my incomplete (and not really up to date) research statement.

-[S1] D. Porumbel, Ray Projection for Optimizing Polytopes with Prohibitively Many Constraints in Set-Covering Column Generation, pdf preprint, code source, Mathematical Programming status: major revison.
+Ray Projection for Optimizing Polytopes with Prohibitively Many Constraints in

 [S2] D. Porumbel, François Clautiaux, Convergent Dual Bounds Using an Aggregation of Set-Covering Constraints for Capacitated Problems, pdf draft

 [S3] D. Porumbel, Prize-Collecting Set-Covering With Submodular Pricing, pdf draft

 [J1] D. Porumbel, J-K. Hao and P. Kuntz, A Search Space "Cartography" for Guiding Graph Coloring Heuristics.
 Computers & Operations Research, 37(4):769-778, 2010. (pdf draft, doi) Elsevier©

 [J2] D. Porumbel, Gilles Goncalves, Using Dual Feasible Functions to Construct Fast Lower Bounds for Routing and Location Problems pdf, Discrete Applied Mathematics, in press (doi) Elsevier©